dannynoonan/transcript-playground/README.md

 ```

 I'm running Docker Desktop, and behind the "Settings" button and under "Softare Updates" I see:
 ```
 You're currently on version 4.26.1 (131620).
 The latest version is 4.27.1 (136059)
 ```

 And all the `docker-compose.yml` examples I've come across specify `version: '3.8'` or thereabouts at the top.

-Suffice to say: Results may vary, depending on what versions and combinations of versions you are running.
+Suffice to say: Results may vary depending on what versions and combinations of versions you are running.

 ### Building and starting

-After setting `.env` properties mapping data sources to docker containers, try running:
+After setting user credentials and mapping data sources to docker containers in `.env`, try running:
 ```
 docker compose up --build
 ```